House of Representatives to open Biden impeachment inquiry, Kevin McCarthy says

 The US House of Representatives will open a formal impeachment inquiry into President Joe Biden, its most senior Republican has said.

-Kevin McCarthy said the inquiry would focus on "allegations of abuse of power, obstruction and corruption" into Mr Biden.
+Kevin McCarthy said the inquiry would focus on "allegations of abuse of power, obstruction and corruption" by Mr Biden.

 Republicans have been investigating the president since they took control of the House in January.